Back to guidesFuneral costs and pricing

 Direct cremation in the ACT

 Direct cremation is a cremation without a service.
 No ceremony, no mourners, no chapel.
 The funeral director handles the logistics and returns the ashes.
+The published commercial pricing for the ACT comes mainly from national providers.
+The corporate-branded option, White Lady, sits higher (see the note below the table).

 Provider pricing (advertised base packages):